 There are so many day trips from Florence you can take to see more of Tuscany, and one of our favorites is traveling from Florence to San Gimignano, the “city of beautiful towers”.
 It’s easy to get to and a fun way to spend a day.
-But being fans of slow travel that we are, there’s more to San Gimignano than you might realize - enough to keep you busy for an overnight or two, so you can get a better feel for one of the prettiest hilltop towns in the region.
+But being fans of slow travel in Tuscany that we are, there’s more to San Gimignano than you might realize - enough to keep you busy for an overnight or two, so you can get a better feel for one of the prettiest hilltop towns in the region.

 History of San Gimignano